A hopeful view of the power of America’s core commitment to those who come across our borders yearning to be free.

 Questions abound.
 Will Utica’s economic turnaround be slowed by a drop in incoming refugees?
 As refugee resettlement agencies across the country are forced to close their doors, will MVRCR survive?
 Will the Azeins find a way to support themselves?
 While much media attention is focused on where refugees first land, on beaches and in camps, Utica: The Last Refuge looks at why the future is so bleak for most refugees: the system is backed up.

-Fewer than 1% of refugees are resettled each year, leading to the biggest question of all: why?
+Fewer than 1% of the World's refugees are resettled each year, leading to the biggest question of all: why?